PostHog/posthog.com/contents/blog/posthog-alternatives.md

     />
 </BorderWrapper>

-Netdata chose PostHog because they [wanted a developer-centric tool](/customers/netdata)built for startups.
-It also allowed them to replace Smartlook, their previous session replay too:
+Netdata chose PostHog because they [wanted a developer-centric tool](/customers/netdata) built for startups.
+It also enabled them to replace Smartlook, their previous session replay too:

 > "“It’s so much better than Smartlook, which we used to use, because you can tie it to every individual event and user.
 If someone in our community has a problem we can get their user ID, look at their events and see how they’re using the product."